wkm/firethorn/README.md

 }
 ```

+* `schema` -- the namespace for this keyset
+* `millis` -- time spent on the server aggregating the result set
+* `keysReferenced` -- the number of keys which were queried
+* `instanceCount` -- the number of redis instances reached
+* `queryCount` -- the number of redis queries evaluated
+* `missings` -- the number of missing data points
+* `error` -- [XXXX]
+* `dimensions` -- the axes ticks for each dimension of result
+* `data` -- a multi-dimensional array of return values

 ## Configuration
 Firethorn configuration is written in JSON as four components:

 ### Data Schemas
 In theory the data schema could be implicitly derived from data insertions and queries.
-However, the subtleties of reconstructing keys and the exponential explosion in keys as dimensions are added seem like potential problems.
+However, the subtleties of reconstructing keys and the exponential explosion in keys across dimensions suggest some rigor would be beneficial.
 So we require a data schema to be specified in the configuration:

 ```json
 {